 The maps on Escape From Tarkov have bosses that can spawn at set locations.
-These guys are guarded by Scavs and are super aggressive, so don’t take one on unless you’re prepared.
+These guys are guarded by Scavs and are super aggressive and armed to the teeth, so don’t take one on unless you’re prepared.

 If you do come across one during a raid and you don’t want to engage, then run.
 Run as fast as you can and don’t look back.